keboola/developers-docs/cli/commands/remote/table/unload/index.md

   The `json` format is only supported in projects with the Snowflake backend.

 `--limit <int>`
-: Limit the number of exported rows. (maximum 1000, default 100)
+: Limit the number of exported rows.
+A value of 0 means no limit. (default 0)

 `--order <string>`
 : Order the data by one or more columns.